Article Summary

 I submitted a query about internet speeds.

-I received an answer an hour and a half later, which was impressive!
+I received an answer about two hours later, which wasn’t terrible.

 The question itself was simple: